 Role: Performer, Co-choreographer.
-Description: “SHAKE” is a rambunctious and tender duet born out of a nine-year friendship between Wesleyan Artist in Residence Iddi Saaka and Bates College Associate Professor of Dance Rachel Boggia.
-This, our first co-choreographed work, features our shared love of vibratory movement, smooth breath, and cheesy humor; and influences including Ghanaian dance forms, American postmodern dance, fake tap dance, bad jokes, and life experiences.
+Description: “SHAKE” is a rambunctious and tender duet born out of a nine-year friendship between Wesleyan Artist in Residence Iddi Saaka and Conn College Associate Professor of Dance Rachel Boggia.
+This work features our shared love of vibratory movement, smooth breath, and cheesy humor; and influences including Ghanaian dance forms, American postmodern dance, fake tap dance, bad jokes, and life experiences.
 SHAKE represents a new way of working for both us.
 The 2.5 year process of making foregrounded the physical and the social, allowing the conceptual and cultural frameworks to emerge from an always-evolving embodied experience of relating.

 SHAKE represents a new chapter in my understanding of collaborative research.
 Other collaborations started with an explicitly stated research question or subject.
 This launched from curiosity– how would our friendship, our shared love of moving, our desire to make work, manifest as choreography?